runner16/zeta_disease_prediction/README.md

-  Mar's Mission Control Zeta Prediction.ipynb is the jupyter notebook which has all the results. final_predictions.csv is the csv file which contains the predictions on the new dataset.
+  Mar's Mission Control Zeta Prediction.ipynb is the jupyter notebook which has all the results. final_predictions.csv is the csv file which contains the predictions on the new dataset. zeta_training_set.csv is the training data file. zeta_prediction_set.csv is the newly introduced test file.
-  The dataset folder contains the zeta_training_set and the zeta_prediction_set respectively.